tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 * Indirect isn't far behind Semi-Direct.
 * Direct is greatly influenced by the size of `T`.

-Default in many cases beats Direct showing that sometimes a level of indirection actually speeds things up.
+Semi-Direct in many cases beats Direct showing that sometimes a level of indirection actually speeds things up.
 This is because in most cases, the query algorithm just needs to check the aabb and doesnt need to derefence.
 It also shows that it is in most